 Depreciation methods, useful life and residual values are reviewed at each reporting date, with the effect of any changes in estimate accounted for on a prospective basis.

-Intangible assets are stated at cost less accumulated amortization and impairment.
-Intangible assets are amortised over their respective estimated useful life on a "Written Down Value”, from the date that they are available for use.
-The estimated useful life of an identifiable intangible asset is based on a number of factors including the effects of obsolescence, demand, competition and other economic factors (such as the stability of the industry and known technological advances) and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.
+Intangible assets with finite useful life, assets are stated at cost less accumulated amortization and impairment.
+Intangible assets are amortized over their respective estimated useful lives on a written down value method, from the date that they are available for use.
+The estimated useful life of an identifiable intangible asset is determined based on a number of factors including the effects of obsolescence, demand, competition and other economic factors (such as the stability of the industry and known technological advances) and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.

 The estimated useful life of intangibles are as follows: